JavaScript Fundamentals

 - Variables: allocated and set to

-. - Functions: stored with full definitions.
+undefined. - Functions: stored with full definitions.

 - Variables: allocated and set to